 The scale read “76 point something”.
 My vision blurred.
 And my mind refused to read the numbers beyond the decimal.
 Doing otherwise, anyways, wouldn’t have averted the risk – of grave disappointment.
-I hurriedly stepped down, wore my slippers and turned around, pretending – I didn’t care.
+I hurriedly stepped down, wore my slippers, and turned around, pretending – I didn’t care.
 Wearing an edgy smile I treaded swiftly towards the room where I was to spend a few hours before it was time.
-My body, that I always admired to have had borne so much in the past couple of years, the weight that I was way too comfortable with, my round solid baby bump that I had flaunted as it grew bigger each month, had suddenly started to feel ponderous.
+My body, which I always admired to have had borne so much in the past couple of years, the weight that I was way too comfortable with, my round solid baby bump that I had flaunted as it grew bigger each month, had suddenly started to feel ponderous.
 Standing in front of a small mirror that hung on the ivory wall of the waiting room, limping and adjusting myself in vain, I realized, it was impossible to see anything below my face.
 I quickly turned to my magical device that had a glistening metal body – My smartphone, which housed an assortment of applications just to make me feel good, to find some solace.
 At least it followed my instructions.
 Lol.

 After all, what good was the smartphone for, if it couldn’t paint a boisterous self-image when I had needed it the most?
 So I switched on the selfie mode, pouted my lips, opened my eyes wide, and clicked more than a few times before I resorted to one, which made me look tired but happy.
 I was just trying to appease myself – It wasn’t that bad after all.
 Or was it?
 My mind couldn’t really settle and the rapidly changing digits on the weighing scale kept flashing in front of my eyes.
 I wondered, wouldn’t it have been just perfect, if it had stopped somewhere in the 60s.
 How could it reach “76.***Kgs”, in just a couple of weeks?